orangeadam3/terra121/TROUBLESHOOT.md

 ......and so on.

 ### "java.lang.NoSuchFieldError" for a func number or a missing biome
-This error seems to originate with an uncompleted reference build, although Gradle will finish Building and the build will be successful, when it comes to run the mod, it builds with placeholder locations for references to other neccessary code, such as the code for Minecraft itself (like Biome information).
+This error seems to originate with an uncompleted reference build, although Gradle will finish Building and the build will be successful, when it comes to run the mod, it Gradle builds with placeholder locations for references to other neccessary code, such as the code for Minecraft itself (like Biome information).

 A good work around is to setup the Decompiliation cache on your system for Minecraft Forge Gradle, which decompiles Minecraft, Forge, and any extra libraries (the stuff in the lib folder).
-Normally just building should not need this step, unless you are intending to change the code of the mod.
+Normally just building should not need this step, unless you are intending to change the code of the mod, but it is a common workaround to this issue:

 If you are on Windows:
 ```bash